 - You will get to use the telephone to talk to family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your own clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your own clothes, if not you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help other people make it through jail intake?